 The year of construction of Nakagusuku Castle is still not known to this day.
 The first generation of Nakagusuku Ajis started the construction in the second half of the 14th century.
 The construction lasted for a few generations.
 Around 1440 the Lord of Zakimi, “the Yomitan Mountains Aji (Lord) Gosamaru” moved to the castle following an order from the King.
 It is said that Lord Gosamaru built the North enclosure and the third enclosure with the most advanced masonry technique at the time.
 He committed suicide in 1458.

 After Lord Gosamaru’s death, the prince moved to the castle.
-Later on, the Nakagusuku Administrative Center, such as Magiri headquarters, was established in the castle and later the Nakagusuku Village Office was established in the castle but the village office was destroyed during the war in 1945.
+Later on, the Nakagusuku Administrative Center, such as Magiri headquarters, was established in the castle and later the Nakagusuku village Office, which was destroyed during the war in 1945. )

 Nakagusuku Castle after the war